- Prayer and Worship

 Buy gifts that support economic development in poor communities in the U.S.

-CRS Fair Trade program helps Catholics support farmers, artisans and their families through the purchase of crafts to support economic initiatives in developing countries.
+CRS Ethical Trade program helps Catholics support farmers, artisans and their families through the purchase of crafts to support economic initiatives in developing countries.

 World Day of Peace (Jan.
 1) resources from the Catholic bishops are available to help Catholics pray and act for peace.
 The resources are based on Pope Benedict XVI's annual World Day of Peace Message.